francisco-camargo/dev-workflow/README.md

 I can plot out-of-the box to a pop-up window in VSCode if I use Run, but if I use ipython to run the code, I can't seem to be able to get the plots.

+In `./src/plotting.py` I placed sample code for a plotting function that handles the aesthetics well.
+It Accounts for; uncertainty bands, `.eps` formatting, size of plot for two column paper, and several other minor details.

 ## Pandas

 [df.apply()](https://www.geeksforgeeks.org/apply-function-to-every-row-in-a-pandas-dataframe/)